– General Information –

 → Live Cash Games ←

-At Bobby’s room, the minimum buy-in is $20,000, according to the Bellagio’s website.
+At the former Bobby’s room, the minimum buy-in is $20,000, according to the Bellagio’s website.
 There is no information about stakes, but since at most casinos the minimum starting stack at the cash tables is 50 BB’s, we can deduce that a standard game there is $200/$400.
 However, we know from the “testimony” of high rollers playing there that the stakes can often go up to $300/$600.

 What’s more, Doyle Brunson even mentioned a mind-boggling $8,000/$16,000 (!) mixed game on Twitter once…